Cultures & Institutions: country-of-origin effects in MNC “ethnocentric” staffing practices

 Although the practice is often called “ethnocentric”, our findings suggest that MNCs not only “won’t” globalize their staffing, due to their home country’s dispositional tendency to prefer PCNs, but also “can’t” globalize their staffing, due to their home country’s contextual constraints that create hurdles for communication between headquarters and subsidiaries.

-- Lee H-J, Yoshikawa K, Harzing A-W. Cultures and Institutions: Dispositional and contextual explanations for country-of-origin effects in MNC “ethnocentric” staffing practices.
-Organization Studies. in press.
-Available online... - Publisher's version - Related blog post
+- Lee H-J, Yoshikawa K, Harzing A.W.
+(2022) Cultures and Institutions: Dispositional and contextual explanations for country-of-origin effects in MNC “ethnocentric” staffing practices.
+Organization Studies, vol. 43, no. 4, pp. 497–519.
+Available online... - Publisher's version - Related blog post - Short video

 Although the country-of-origin effect on staffing practices of multinational corporations (MNCs) is well-known, its underlying mechanisms are under-theorized.
 Drawing on the cross-cultural management and comparative institutionalism literatures, we propose an overarching, theory-based framework with two mechanisms, dispositional and contextual, that might explain country-of-origin effects in MNCs’ use of parent-country nationals (PCNs) in their foreign subsidiaries’ top management teams.